 Intro to GIS: Got data?
 Let’s map it!

 Pre-class pollWelcome!
-Before you start your mapping adventure, please take a minute to take this poll.
+Before we begin our adventure on “spatial thinking,” please take a minute to take this poll.

 - Background: Geographical information in the U.S.